TriadGroupPlc/kubernetes-nginx-reverseproxy/README.md

 Nginx will only forward requests for the host defined in the ingress to the backend service so trying to hit the nginx service via localhost or anything else will result in an unmatched requests (and should return the default backend 404 response)

-You need to add the following to \windows\system32\drivers\etc\hosts in order to be able to hit `http://<myhost>/` and have it succesfully recognised at the nginx server.
+You need to add the following to \windows\system32\drivers\etc\hosts in order to be able to hit `https://nginx.triad.co.uk/web1` and have it succesfully recognised at the nginx server.

-`127.0.0.1 <myhost>`
+`127.0.0.1 nginx.triad.co.uk`

-When testing this from within the cluster on a linux box, you need to add the IP address of the nginx service mapped to `<myhost>` in /etc/hosts
+When testing this from within the cluster on a linux box, you need to add the IP address of the nginx service mapped to `nginx.triad.co.uk` in /etc/hosts

-`<nginx-ingress service ip>  <myhost>`
+`<nginx-ingress service ip>  nginx.triad.co.uk`

 you can find the IP of the nginx-ingress service from the dashboard or via nslookup nginx-ingress

 When testing, you can 'impersonate' the requerst url by inline resolving the host you want to use, with a --resolve option

-`curl --insecure -L -v 'https://<myhost>:443/web1/' --resolve '<myhost>:443:<nginx-ingress service ip>'`
+`curl --insecure -L -v 'https://nginx.triad.co.uk:443/web1/' --resolve 'nginx.triad.co.uk:443:<nginx-ingress service ip>'`

 You don't need to do this once you've added the mapping to the hosts file..the following will work

-`curl  --insecure -L -v 'https://<myhost>:443/web1/'`
+`curl  --insecure -L -v 'https://nginx.triad.co.uk:443/web1/'`

-`curl --insecure -L -v 'https://<myhost>/web1/'`
+`curl --insecure -L -v 'https://nginx.triad.co.uk/web1/'`

 ### NOTE ON PATH ELEMENTS IN INGRESSES

-The PATH element within the ingress is quite explicit e.g you may find `https://<myhost>:443/web1` doesn't work without the trailing slash.
+The PATH element within the ingress is quite explicit e.g you may find `https://nginx.triad.co.uk:443/web1` doesn't work without the trailing slash.

 In the example I've used the path `/web1(/|$)` to denote `/web1` followed buy another `/`, or an end of line (no trailing `/`)

 ### NOTE ON INGRESS ANNOTATIONS

-When we hit `http://<myhost>/web1/` at the nginx server, nginx just forwards the entire request to the backend service including the `/web1/` which may or may not be what you need.
+When we hit `http://nginx.triad.co.uk/web1/` at the nginx server, nginx just forwards the entire request to the backend service including the `/web1/` which may or may not be what you need.
 To work around this we use an annotation in the backend services ingress to rewrite the URL and strip out the elements of the path specification to create the desired 'new' path for the target backendservice.